 The Callion deposit is located within the Barlee Terrane of the Southern Cross Province, proximal to the regionally extensive Ida Fault.
-Within the Callion local area the outcrop position of the Ida Fault is equivocal and best regarded as a corridor of related structures with an axis central to the Callion trend.
+Within the local area, the outcrop position of the Ida Fault is equivocal and best regarded as a corridor of related structures with an axis central to the Callion trend.

-Mafic and felsic lithologies are recognised at Callion.
-The most dominant rock type is a metamorphosed finegrained amphibole-feldspar-chlorite metabasalt.
-The metabasalt commonly displays pillow textures and is rarely variolitic or amygdaloidal.
-Thin zones of shearing and foliation are evident in both open pit observations and drill core, and commonly associated with moderate to strong biotite alteration and an increase in quartz veining and sulphides.
+Mafic and felsic lithologies are recognised at Callion with the most dominant rock type being a metamorphosed, fine-grained amphibole-feldspar-chlorite metabasalt.
+It commonly displays pillow textures and is rarely variolitic or amygdaloidal.
+Narrow zones of shearing and foliation can be seen in both open pit and drill core samples, which are commonly associated with moderate to strong biotite alteration and an increase in quartz veining and sulphide precipitation.

-Intercalated with metabasalt and intimately associated with Callion mineralisation are a series of NNW-SSE striking, yellow to white, fine grained, weakly cleaved quartz-sericite felsic units.
-The felsic units are strongly siliceous in fresh rock, and a focal point for quartz veining and gold mineralisation at contacts with the surrounding metabasalt.
+Intercalated with the metabasalt and closely associated with mineralisation at Callion are a series of NNW-SSE striking, yellow to white, fine grained, weakly cleaved quartz-sericite felsic volcanic units.
+They are highly siliceous and a focal point for quartz veining and gold mineralisation at contacts with the surrounding basalt.

-Minor intrusives have been logged in EGS and OBM diamond core.
-Narrow dykes of intermediate composition, 0.5-3m wide, dip steeply to the east and often display a porphyritic texture.
+Minor intrusives have been logged in diamond core.
+Narrow dykes of intermediate composition, 0.5-3m in width, are steeply east dipping and often display a porphyritic texture.
 They are weakly veined compared to the surrounding country rock and devoid of any significant fabric.
 Minor steeply east dipping dolerite dykes have also been noted in drill core, but none identified in pit exposures.